Reviewed by: HU Medical Review Board | Last reviewed: April 2023 | Last updated: May 2023

 Zeposia can affect the heart and the way it beats.
-If you have experienced heart-related problems in the past, such as a heart attack, heart failure, recurrent chest pain, stroke, or heart rhythm changes, tell your doctor before starting Zeposia.
-Before starting Zeposia, your doctor will order a test called an ECG (electrocardiogram) to make sure your heart is beating regularly.
+If you have experienced any heart-related problems in the past, such as a heart attack, heart failure, recurrent chest pain, stroke, or heart rhythm changes, tell your doctor before starting Zeposia.
+Before starting Zeposia, your doctor will order a test called an ECG (electrocardiogram) to make sure your heart is beating regularly.1,2

 Risk of infection

 Zeposia can also increase a person’s risk of infection.
 Before starting Zeposia, your doctor will do a blood test to check the number of white blood cells in your body.
 While taking Zeposia, you may have low levels of lymphocytes.
-These numbers typically go back to normal within a month after stopping the drug.
+These numbers typically go back to normal within a month after stopping the drug.1,2

 Before starting Zeposia, your doctor will review your vaccination history.
 Some vaccines cannot be given while a person is taking Zeposia or for 3 months after treatment, due to their effects on the immune system.
 Your doctor may recommend that you receive specific vaccines before treatment to help best protect you.1,2

 Sleep apnea and other medicines

 People with severe, untreated sleep apnea should not take Zeposia.
-Zeposia may also interact with other medications, include a type of antidepressant called a monoamine oxidase inhibitor.
-Tell your doctor about all drugs you are taking or have recently taken before starting Zeposia.
+Zeposia may also interact with other medicine, include a type of antidepressant called a monoamine oxidase inhibitor.
+Tell your doctor about all drugs you are taking or have recently taken before starting Zeposia.1,2

 Impact on the liver

 Zeposia may also impact a person’s liver.
 Your doctor may need to test your liver function before starting Zeposia and while you are on the drug.
-Additionally, Zeposia may increase a person’s blood pressure during treatment.
+Additionally, Zeposia may increase a person’s blood pressure during treatment.1,2

 Impact on vision and respiratory system

 Other systems Zeposia may impact include the respiratory system and the eyes.
 Side effects may include varying respiratory infections.
-If you have a history of vision problems, or are at a higher risk of having vision changes, your doctor may recommend that you visit an ophthalmologist for an eye check-up before starting Zeposia.
+If you have a history of vision problems, or are at a higher risk of having vision changes, your doctor may recommend that you visit an ophthalmologist for an eye checkup before starting Zeposia.1,2

 Zeposia and pregnancy